temuller/hostphot/README.md

 ```

 ## What's new!
+v2.5.1:
+* Using sfdmap2 instead of sfdmap to avoid issues with numpy version (requires Python>=3.9)
 v2.5.0:
 * Systematic error floor added to PS1 photometry
 * Added missing uncertainties in the error budget of DES (~5 mmag)